18F/lean-product-design/index.md

 **Credit and thanks**

-Many of these ideas - and some of the worksheets, such as the identifying assumptions worksheet - come from works written by Jeff Gothelf, Josh Seiden, and Eric Ries.
+Many of these ideas - and some of the worksheets, such as the identifying assumptions worksheet - are based on works written by Jeff Gothelf, Josh Seiden, and Eric Ries.